Meet the Staff

 Prior to Mr. Deas’ appointment as Director of the UMLP, he was the New York City Director of Social Work for the Administration for Children’s Services Juvenile Justice Initiative.
 He is an Adjunct Professor at Herbert H. Lehman College (African and African American Studies Department) and at The College of New Rochelle (Social Work Department).
 In 2006 he became the Recipient of the Adjunct Excellence in Teaching Award at Lehman College.
 Mr. Deas is a skilled orator, who has often delivered speeches at Lehman College’s Annual Martin Luther King Jr. Legacy celebration.

-Michael Deas earned his Bachelor’s degree in Sociology from Lehman College and hold a Master’s degree in Social Work from Fordham University.
+Michael Deas earned his Bachelor’s degree in Sociology from Lehman College and holds a Master’s degree in Social Work from Fordham University.
 Mr. Deas has a long history working in public and private agencies providing support and services for children and families.
 Additionally, he serves as a motivational speaker, and is a U.S. Army Disabled Veteran.

-David Tavarez, Program Coordinator
+David Tavarez, Data Coordinator

 David Tavarez is a recent Lehman College graduate, earning his Bachelor’s Degree in Business Administration with a concentration in International Business & Human Resource Management in May 2014.
 While at Lehman he excelled both in and outside the classroom volunteering as an ambassador and a mentor for the Urban Male Leadership Program since 2010.
 David was a Lehman L.I.F.E.
 (Leaders Involved for Everyone) member performing community service in and outside of his local community, including Caimito, San Juan, Puerto Rico and El Progreso, Honduras.
 Mr. Tavarez remains an active part of his community, participating in Community Service programs such as The Bronx is Blooming, 2013 ING NYC Marathon & 2014 NYC Half Marathon Fluid Stations, and POTS (Part of the Solution).